-Gen Z and Mental Health: Why Your College or University Should Address It Now (And What Others Are Doing)Posted on June 10, 2019
+Gen Z and Mental Health: What Colleges Should KnowPosted on June 10, 2019

-Over the past year or so, we’ve had dozens of conversations with colleges and universities on the topic of mental health.
-Institutions are talking about whether they’re marketing their wellness resources appropriately, about if they even have enough resources, or if they should even make the topic a big deal.
-Our response to the latter?
-Yes!
 Based on new data and our own qualitative research, mental health is important to Gen Z and should be for you too.
-Here’s why, followed up with a few examples of what colleges are doing in this space.
+Here’s why, followed up with a few examples of what colleges are doing and what you can do too.

 School safety is a top concern.